noes14155/Telegrambot-with-GPT/README.md

 6. Install additional dependencies:

 + Install Tesseract OCR:
+    - Install using single command 'choco install tesseract' or manually using the following steps.
     - Download the Windows installer from the  [Tesseract OCR GitHub page](https://github.com/UB-Mannheim/tesseract/wiki).
     - Run the installer and make sure to check download Additional script data option in the installation options.
     - Add the Tesseract installation directory to the system's PATH environment variable.
 + Install FFmpeg:
+    - Install using single command 'choco install ffmpeg' or manually using the following steps.

-    - Download the latest static build of FFmpeg for Windows from the  [official FFmpeg website](https://ffmpeg.org/download.html#build-windows).
+    - Download the latest static build of FFmpeg for Windows from the  [official FFmpeg website](https://ffmpeg.org/download.html#build-windows)
     - Extract the downloaded ZIP file to a location of your choice.
     - Add the FFmpeg bin directory to the system's PATH environment variable.

 7. Run the bot:
 ```
 python main.py